fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 # Addon Compatibility

    - **Currently needs a patch to work with [Redoran-Extended - NPC Overhaul Addon](https://github.com/Foamimi/Redoran-Extended---NPC-Overhaul/blob/main/README.md).
 You can find a patch here: [ [DOWNLOAD](https://github.com/Foamimi/Redoran-Extended---NPC-Dialogue/blob/main/Redoran%20Extended%20-%20NPC%20Dialogue%20Megapatch%20-%20NPC%20Overhaul%20Patch.7z) ] ("View raw" button).** The NPC Overhaul Addon should load before the NPC Dialogue Addon, then place this patch after BOTH the megapatches from BOTH addons on BOTH sides of MO2.
-Name the patch [NoDelete] [02.028] Redoran Extended - NPC Dialogue Megapatch - NPC Overhaul Patch to help with organizational purposes.
+Name the patch [NoDelete] [02.027] Redoran Extended - NPC Dialogue Megapatch - NPC Overhaul Patch to help with organizational purposes.

-Left side of MO2:
+Here's how the Mod Name tab on the **left side of MO2** should look (ignore the incorrect numbering):

 ![Image 3](https://i.imgur.com/McS7Jec.png)

-Right side of MO2:
+Then here's how the Plugin tab on the **right side of MO2** should look:

 ![Image 4](https://i.imgur.com/CRuX0eP.png)